Faccco/CartesianBehaviour/README.md

 ## CartesianBehaviour
 <br>
 This project seeks to simplify the conversion of Cartesian data provided from any source into behavioral endpoints.
-It get inspired by the packages [TrackR](https://swarm-lab.github.io/trackR/) and [trajr](https://github.com/JimMcL/trajr), check them for options of tracking already implemented.
+It get inspired by the packages <a href="https://swarm-lab.github.io/trackR/">link TrackR</a> and <a href="https://github.com/JimMcL/trajr">link trajr</a>, check them for options of tracking already implemented.